The 12 Points Story

 Perhaps it was that quality that the Goethe Institut saw in 2007.
 Whatever their rationale, it was in every sense, an investment, a moment of cultural venture capital that has repaid itself many times over.
 For Dubliners, it brought them the music of Carsten Daerr, Hyperactive Kid, Matthias Schriefl, Lisbeth Quartett and Pablo Held Trio, the generation of young German artists whose music has conveyed such strong impressions of the creative dynamic in German cities like Berlin and Munich.
 Over the past five years, they’ve been joined by potent musical personalities from Leeds, London, Belfast, Dublin, Brussels, Amsterdam, Rome, Skopje, Budapest, Vienna, Geneva, Warsaw, Luxembourg, Sofia, Vilnius, Tallinn, Helsinki, Copenhagen, Stockholm, Gothenburg, Oslo and Bergen, and we won’t rest until we’ve brought forth all the riches that Europe’s cities, great and modest alike, have to offer.

-Increasingly, I think of 12 Points in cartographical terms, a beautiful, noisy map joining all these young artists and audience together.
+12 Points is a beautiful, noisy map joining all these young artists and audience together.
 Such are the daydreams of people who live on an island, at several removes from their continental companions.
 We islanders are inquisitive too, and when we started out with 12 Points, it was as much to satisfy our curiosity as to what was the sound of European jazz, for there is a received wisdom that such a thing exists, a “European sound’.
 We’ve put that shibboleth to rest, and if 12 Points demonstrates anything, it is that jazz around Europe is anything but homogenous.
 Europe’s young musicians are clearly listening voraciously, embracing technology, collaborating in other artistic spheres, going deep into the tradition and on it goes in a virtuous cycle that keeps the creative flame alight.
 Together, they’re powerful evidence that jazz in Europe is a shared language that celebrates all its regional accents.
 Individually, they embrace all the willful diversity that keeps music young.
 The wheels of European jazz keep on turning, bringing forth exciting and personal perspectives on a great music tradition from emerging artists with plenty to say.

 As for Eurovision?
 We say, Allemagne, douze points!

-Improvised Music Company
+Improvised Music Company, Dublin